Chapter 2: Safety and Traffic, Section 2: Traffic

 - Provides pedestrians with a reasonably safe, convenient, and accessible path that replicates, as nearly as practical, the most desirable characteristics of the existing sidewalks or footpaths.

 When existing pedestrian facilities are disrupted, closed, or relocated, the temporary facilities should be detectable and include accessibility features consistent with those in the existing pedestrian facility.
-Refer to Part 6, Chapter 6D of the California MUTCD.
+Refer to Part 6, Chapter 6D, "Pedestrian and Worker Safety," of the California MUTCD.
 If the pedestrian facility existing before construction began was accessible to pedestrians with disabilities, the one provided during construction should also be accessible.

 Do not sever or move a pedestrian route for nonconstruction activities such as parking for vehicles and equipment.